Pixelguin/OMO-CEP-v3/.github/ISSUE_TEMPLATE/omo-cep-support.md

 ---
-name: Bug report
+name: OMO CEP support
-about: Create a report to help us improve
+about: Report a problem you're having and get assistance
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

 **Describe the bug**
-Describe the bug clearly and concisely.
+Describe your problem clearly and concisely.

 **To Reproduce**
 * List steps to reproduce the behavior.